nenebeji/Movie-Madness/README.md

 We then broke the task down in to sections and assigned each person with a list of tasks to complete.

 * Beji Oritsegidenene - CSS, HTML for search page and javascript
-* Mike Hui - Javascript, You Tube API call
+* Mike Hui - Javascript, You Tube API call function
-* Catherine Au - Javascript, model
+* Catherine Au - Javascript, display OMDB data function & modal
-* Abdela Hersi - Javascript, OMDB API
+* Abdela Hersi - Javascript, OMDB API call, autoSearch function
 * Dave Monaghan - CSS, HTML for results page & READme file